ttimbers/Introduction-to-machine-learning-in-python/README.md

-# Introduction-to-machine-learning-in-python
-Introduction to machine learning in Python with Scikit-learn
+# Introduction to machine learning in Python with Scikit-learn

 Copyright 2024 Tiffany Timbers & Trevor Campbell